Since 1986 we are specialized in International Law and Commercial Law

 Today, the historic role played by Morocco as a crossroads and meeting point between European culture and the Islamic world is merging with its role as a strategic hub for companies wishing to commercially penetrate the entire African continent.
 In fact, thanks to the fact that the Kingdom of Morocco has concluded a multiplicity of free trade agreements with almost all of the African countries, foreign companies that have chosen to invest in the Kingdom will be able to use the country as a strategic base to be able to freely circulate their goods throughout almost all of the African continent.
 Finally, thanks to the new legal and fiscal framework introduced to incentivize foreign direct investment, foreign entrepreneurs who invest in Morocco will be able to enjoy not only a system of incentives designed to bring about a sharp reduction in the cost of investment, but also absolute protection of the investment itself.

-Studio Legale de Capoa & Partners, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates, can offer interested entrepreneurs a quick, efficient and perfectly aware advice on the complexity of the Moroccan legal-economic reality.
+de Capoa Law Firm, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates, is able to provide those wishing to do business with the Country with advicea quick, efficient and perfectly aware advice on the complexity of the Moroccan legal-economic reality.

 Foreign companies wishing to take advantage of the countless opportunities offered by the Moroccan market may decide to expand their commercial network through the activity of a local agent.